General Information

 Format and Content

-1 The test is 2 hours and 30 minutes and students can go between the two sections freely the whole time.
-75 minutes per section is only a suggestion.
+1 The SHSAT is now 3 hours instead of 2.5 hours.
+Students can still work between the two sections freely the whole time.
+90 minutes per section is only a suggestion.

 2 It is NOT specifically designated how many questions will test each math topic.
-But the content tested is always the same.
-The primary topics tested are arithmetic, algebra, geometry, and data analysis.
+Students will be asked to solve problems involving addition, subtraction, multiplication, and division as well as fractions, decimals and statistics.
 Calculators are NOT permitted.

 Scoring